aqlaboratory/hsm/README.md

 This repository implements the hierarchical statistical mechanical (HSM) model described in the paper [Biophysical prediction of protein-peptide interactions and signaling networks using machine learning.](https://doi.org/10.1038/s41592-019-0687-1)

 An **associated website** is available at [proteinpeptide.io](https://proteinpeptide.io).
 The website is built to facilitate interactions with results from the model including: (1) specific domain-peptide and protein-protein predictions, (2) the resulting networks, and (3) structures colored using the inferred energy functions from the model.
 Code for the website is available via the parallel repo: [aqlaboratory/hsm-web](https://github.com/aqlaboratory/hsm-web).
+Note that the results on the website were obtained using an [old model](#model-updates).

 This file documents how this package might be [used](#usage), the [location of associated data](#data), and [other metadata](#reference).

 ## Usage

-The model was implemented in Python (>= 3.5) primarily using TensorFlow (>= 1.4) ([Software Requirements](#requirements)).
+The model was implemented in Python (>= 3.5) primarily using TensorFlow (>= 1.14) ([Software Requirements](#requirements)).
 To work with this repository, either download pre-processed data (see below) or include new data.
-The folder contains two major directories: `train/` and `predict/`.
+The folder contains three major directories: `train/`, `predict/`, and `publication_analysis/`.
 Each directory is accompanied by a `README.md` file detailing usage.

 To train / re-train new models, use the `train.py` script in `train/`.
 To make predictions using a model, use one of two scripts, `predict_domains.py` and `predict_proteins.py`, for predicting either domain-peptide interactions or protein-protein interactions.
 Scripts are designed with a CLI and should be used from the command line: